xianlinbox/daily_practise/aws-solution-architect/service_communication.md

 - Task type: lambda/activity/service/wait
 - Workflow types: Express (at least once, 5 minutes)/Standard( Exact once, 1 year)

+## Execution Guarantee

+1. Standard Workflows:

+- ideal for long-running (up to one year), durable, and auditable workflows,
+- exact-once running.
+- suited to orchestrating non-idempotent actions

+2. Express Workflows

+- ideal for high-volume, event-processing workloads such as IoT data ingestion, streaming data processing and transformation, and mobile application backends.
+- Can run multiple in parallel
+- run for up to five minutes,
+- at-least-once runnong
+- orchestrating idempotent actions
+- Synchronous (wait for result) vs Asynchronous(don't wait for result)

+##

 # SQS

 - max size for a message is 256k, the large file can use S3 link instead